paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-157-transportation.md

 ## § 2652.
 Prohibition on charge of certain tariffs on aircraft traveling through channel routes

 The United States Transportation Command may not charge a tariff by reason of the use by a military service of an aircraft of that military service on a route designated by the United States Transportation Command as a channel route.

+<a id="section-2653"></a>
+## § 2653.
+Evacuation of family pets and contract working dogs during noncombatant evacuations of foreign countries
+**(a) Authority to Evacuate.—** Subject to the limitations under subsection (b), in the event of a situation during which the Department of Defense evacuates noncombatants from a foreign country, the Secretary of Defense may enter into agreements with appropriate nonprofit entities under which such entities provide for the evacuation of—

+(1) the family pets of citizens of the United States who are evacuated by the Department; and

+(2) contract working dogs located in such country.

+**(b) Limitations.—** The limitations under this subsection are as follows:

+(1) The Department of Defense is not responsible for providing veterinary care for a family pet or contract working dog by reason of the evacuation of the pet or dog pursuant to subsection (a).

+(2) The Secretary may not exercise the authority under subsection (a) if the exercise of such authority would result in a reduction in the number of individuals who would otherwise be evacuated.

+(3) The operator of a vehicle used for evacuation may refuse to evacuate a family pet or contract working dog if the operator determines that the evacuation would create a safety risk to other passengers or personnel.

+<a id="section-2654"></a>
+## § 2654.
+Aircraft safety: requirements for certain highly trafficked domestic airspace
+**(a) Limitation on Operation.—** Notwithstanding section 1046 of the National Defense Authorization Act for Fiscal Year 2019 (Public Law 115–232, [49 U.S.C.
+40101](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section40101&num=0&edition=prelim) note), except as provided in subsection (b), the Secretary of a military department may not authorize any manned rotary wing aircraft of the Department of Defense to operate a training mission in a covered airspace unless such aircraft, while being operated, is actively providing warning of the proximity of such aircraft to nearby commercial aircraft in a manner compatible with the traffic alert and collision avoidance system of such commercial aircraft.

+**(b) Waiver Authority.—** The Secretary of a military department, with the concurrence of the Secretary of Transportation, may waive the limitation under subsection (a) with respect to the operation of an aircraft if that Secretary—

+(1) determines that—

+  (A) such waiver is in the national security interests of the United States; and

+  (B) a commercial aviation compatibility risk assessment has been conducted with respect to the operation of the aircraft pursuant to the waiver to mitigate the risk associated with such operation; and

+(2) in the case of a waiver to be in effect for a period exceeding 30 days, submits to appropriate congressional committees notice of such waiver, including a copy of the applicable commercial aviation compatibility risk assessment specified in paragraph (1)(B).

+**(c) Limitation on Delegation.—** The Secretary of a military department may not delegate the waiver authority under subsection (b) to an official whose rank is below a general or flag officer.

+**(d) Definitions.—**

+(1) The term “appropriate congressional committees” means—

+  (A) the Committee on Armed Services and the Committee on Transportation and Infrastructure of the House of Representatives; and

+  (B) the Committee on Armed Services and the Committee on Commerce, Science, and Transportation of the Senate.

+(2) The term “covered airspace” means the Washington, DC Metropolitan Area Special Flight Rules Area, as such term is defined in section 93.335 of title 14, Code of Federal Regulations, or any successor regulation.